gvwilson/11-techbook/README.md

 which means someone has to write them and publish them.

-One of us (Haberman) has been helping writers and experts produce instructional content for most of her career: prior to becoming Director of Learning Solutions at Anaconda she spent 14 years in book publishing, with several years at O'Reilly Media signing and developing technical books.
+One of us (Haberman) has been helping writers and experts produce instructional content for most of her career: prior to becoming Director of Learning Solutions at Anaconda, she spent 14 years in book publishing, with several years at O'Reilly Media signing and developing technical books.
 The other (Wilson) has written four books on programming, co-authored three others, and edited six.
 The tips below summarize what we've learned along the way.

-## Tip 1: Don't write for money.
+## Rule 1: Don't write for money.

 The first thing any prospective author needs to understand is the economics of publishing.